SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ### <a name="preProcessing"><a> Pre-processing

 The most important steps of the data preprocessing approach are discussed below.
-The motiviation to perform the pre-processing as described below is the way it allows to disentagle the major factors of variations (long zero periods and true variation) with a single neural net.
+The motivation to perform the pre-processing as described below is the way it allows to disentangle the major factors of variations (long zero periods and true variation) with a single neural net.
 The raw data contains all sorts of unusual time series patterns of which the following three are the most important: <b>Short outlier bursts</b>, <b>Interpolated values</b> and <b>Zero values<b/>.